Primaquine for Malaria

-To prevent malaria, you take primaquine daily, 1 to 2 days before you travel to an area where malaria is present, and then daily while you are in the area and for 7 days after you leave.1
+To prevent malaria, you take primaquine daily, 1 to 2 days before you travel to an area where malaria is present, and then daily while you are in the area and for 7 days after you leave the area.1

 Why It Is Used

 People take primaquine to kill malaria parasites that may persist in the liver.
-It is generally only used for people with exposure to or known infection with Plasmodium (P.)vivax and P. ovale.
+It is typically only used for people with exposure to or known infection with Plasmodium (P.)vivax and P. ovale.

 To prevent relapses of infections caused by P. ovale or P. malariae parasites, you should take primaquine after you leave the area where these parasites are present.

 How Well It Works

 Primaquine is most effective for preventing relapses of P. vivax and/or P. ovale.